MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Realistic Deep Learning May Not Fit Benignly. [[paper]](https://arxiv.org/abs/2206.00501)
+  - Kaiyue Wen, Jiaye Teng, Jingzhao Zhang.
+  - Key Word: Benign Overfitting.
+  - <details><summary>Digest</summary> We examine the benign overfitting phenomena in real-world settings.
+We found that for tasks such as training a ResNet model on ImageNet dataset, the model does not fit benignly.
+To understand why benign overfitting fails in the ImageNet experiment, we analyze previous benign overfitting models under a more restrictive setup where the number of parameters is not significantly larger than the number of data points.

 - A Model of One-Shot Generalization. [[paper]](https://arxiv.org/abs/2205.14553)
   - Thomas Laurent, James H. von Brecht, Xavier Bresson.
   - Key Word: One-Shot Generalization; PAC Learning; Neural Tangent Kernel.